Summer Meng

 Summer Meng (孟耿如 (Mèng Gěngrú); born 20 July 1991) is a Taiwanese actress known for her roles in television series such as Sweet Sweet Bodyguard (2012), Aim High (2014), and Love, Timeless (2017).
 She got nominated for Best Actress at the 53rd Golden Bell Awards, Taiwan's most prestigious television awards, for her role in Wake Up 2.

 Personal life

 Before becoming an actress, she studied dancing.
 She dated television host Mickey Huang starting in 2014 before they registered their marriage on March 5, 2020.
+Although she expressed support for him on their family life, the couple silently divorced due to criticism on social media regarding to Huang’s ongoing sex scandal, ending five years of marriage.